 - The employee and the supervisor should set new goals, as well as identify resources that will be necessary to accomplish the goals.

 After this process has been completed, the employee will be asked to sign the form.
 The signature does not signify agreement with the contents of the review, but that they have seen it.
 If the employee does not agree with the supervisor's review of his/her performance, then the employee may submit a written response regarding the review, which will be attached to the Responsibility Review form.
-The responsibility review and written responses are a permanent part of the employee's official personnel file in the Office of Human Resources/Payroll.
+The responsibility review and written responses are a permanent part of the employee's official personnel file in Human Resources and Payroll.

 New broadbanded employees are in a probationary status for the first six months of University service, which may be extended at the discretion of the department.
 During such period, the employee may be terminated with one week's notice with no right to appeal.
 One week's pay may be given in lieu of notice.

 The supervisor may make a written request to extend the original probationary period for a specific period of time, not to exceed 6 months.
-This request should be submitted to the Director of Human Resources/Payroll along with a completed responsibility review for this employee.
+This request should be submitted to the Director of Human Resources and Payroll along with a completed responsibility review for this employee.

 “Good communication tops most people’s lists of important workplace skills.
 Though business offices, retail establishments and shop floors are relying more and more on complex electronic equipment, not all of the information employees need is found on-line and in databases.
 Effective person-to-person communication is more important than ever as teams ‘form and storm,’ management becomes more egalitarian, and employees learn to work cross-functionally.”